dbeurive/log/README.md

   * `Logger::LEVEL_FATAL`: only messages tagged "FATAL" will be printed to the LOG file.
   * `Logger::LEVEL_ERROR`: only messages tagged "FATAL" and "ERROR" will be printed to the LOG file.
   * `Logger::LEVEL_WARNING`: only messages tagged "FATAL", "ERROR" and "WARNING" will be printed to the LOG file.
+  * `Logger::LEVEL_SUCCESS`: only messages tagged "FATAL", "ERROR", "WARNING" and "SUCCESS" will be printed to the LOG file.
-  * `Logger::LEVEL_INFO`: only messages tagged "FATAL", "ERROR", "WARNING" and "INFO" will be printed to the LOG file.
+  * `Logger::LEVEL_INFO`: only messages tagged "FATAL", "ERROR", "WARNING", "SUCCESS" and "INFO" will be printed to the LOG file.
-  * `Logger::LEVEL_DATA`: only messages tagged "FATAL", "ERROR", "WARNING", "INFO" and "DATA" will be printed to the LOG file.
+  * `Logger::LEVEL_DATA`: only messages tagged "FATAL", "ERROR", "WARNING", "SUCCESS", "INFO" and "DATA" will be printed to the LOG file.
   * `Logger::LEVEL_DEBUG`: all messages will be printed to the LOG file.
 * `$in_opt_session_id`: optional session ID.
 This string will be added to all lines of LOGs.